 - Difficulties breathing and swallowing

-Once you have an abscessed tooth, the only way to make your symptoms better is to remove the tooth.
+Once you have an abscessed tooth, the only way to improve your symptoms is to remove the tooth.
 If the infection becomes severe, it may even spread to other areas of your body, creating even bigger problems.

 To preserve your jawbones

-Bone loss results in teeth shifting and becoming misaligned, often a result of periodontal disease.
+Bone loss results in teeth shifting and becoming misaligned, often resulting from periodontal disease.
 As your teeth move out of place, you may find it difficult to chew, bite down, or even swallow.
 Left unchecked, your teeth will continue shifting and could cause your jawbone to become damaged.
 If you suffer from periodontal disease and are putting off a tooth extraction, you could be causing even more damage to your jawbone.

 To get rid of damaged or cracked teeth